Twin and earth: Australia and New Zealand

 In Australia and New Zealand flat 'TPS' (Thermo-plastic sheathed) "Twin and Earth" cables manufactured prior to 1966 were permitted the use of an uninsulated CPC stranded core, requiring that the exposed ends of this conductor be sleeved with Green insulating tubing.
 (Before the advent of PVC, this tubing was varnished cambric.)
 After 1966 it was required that the CPC within TPS cables be insulated with Green insulation during manufacture, to the same standard as the current carrying conductors.
 Since 1980, the colour of this insulation has been required to be Green/Yellow.

 In Australia and New Zealand, Single conductor and Twin conductor TPS cables also are available.

 These are needed because, while AS/NZS Section 3.8.2. does allow "Colour identification by sleeving or other means", (so that, for example, the Neutral conductor in a "Twin and Earth" cable may be "re-purposed" as a "Switched Line" conductor), this practice has been discouraged by Australian "training" establishments.
 Hence, where a "Switch Loop" is required, a Twin conductor TPS cable is usually used.

 "Three Conductor plus Earth" TPS cables also exist, having uses in multiway switching.
 However, an additional "Single TPS" is often used with a "Twin and Earth" TPS or a "Twin TPS" in multiway switching circuits.

 The conductor in a "Single TPS" cable usually has Red insulation and the conductors in a "Twin TPS" cable usually have Red and White insulation - with the White insulated wire usually being used as a "Switched Line" conductor.

-1 mm² TPS cables have solid current carrying conductors.
+1 mm^{2} TPS cables have solid current carrying conductors.

-1.5 mm² to 2.5 mm² TPS cables are available with both solid and stranded current carrying conductors.
+1.5 mm^{2} to 2.5 mm^{2} TPS cables are available with both solid and stranded current carrying conductors.
 However, cables with solid conductors are now not usually used, since the cost of the stranded conductor cable is only slightly greater than that of the "solid conductor" cable and "stranded conductor" cables are much easier with which to work.

-The available TPS cables greater than 2.5 mm² all have stranded conductors.
+The available TPS cables greater than 2.5 mm^{2} all have stranded conductors.

 The CPC conductor used is always stranded.